hebestreit/clipboard-yt-dl/README.md

 You can use all configurations of [youtube-dl](https://github.com/rg3/youtube-dl/) like video or audio format, quality, output directory and many more.

+It is also possible to pass through options to youtube-dl command like a different config-location to use multiple profiles.
+They will be identified by a prefix called `--youtube-dl`.
+Please be sure you're separating each options parameter by quotes!

+    clipboard-yt-dl_windows.exe "--youtube-dl--config-location C:\\Users\\Anwender\\Documents\\yt-dl\\audio.conf" "--youtube-dl--no-mtime"

 ## Building from sources

 ### Requirements